Installing Octez#

 computation by setting the OPAMSOLVERTIMEOUT environment variable (to a

-number of seconds), e.g. by adding OPAMSOLVERTIMEOUT=1200
+number of seconds), e.g. by adding OPAMSOLVERTIMEOUT=1200 before the

 command.
 If no timeout occurs, you may omit this part.